tizianocitro/learning/aws-certified-developer-associate/17-cloudwatch-eventbridge-xray-cloudtrail/README.md

 - OpenSearch.

 **Logs are encrypted by default** and you **can also setup KMS-based encryption with your own keys**.

+**By default, logs in CloudWatch Logs never expire**.
+Using log retention policies, you can define how long you want to keep the logs, thus customizing this setting.

 ### 17.4.1 Sources to Send Logs to CloudWatch